At least 60 dead in Paris shootings, hostages held - French media

 Western security sources said they suspected an Islamist militant group was behind the carnage.

-At least two explosions were heard near the Stade de France national stadium where a France-Germany friendly football match was being played, attended by President Francois Hollande.
+At least two explosions were heard near the Stade de France national stadium where a France-Germany friendly soccer match was being played, attended by President Francois Hollande.

 The match continued until the end but panic broke out in the crowd as rumours of the attack spread, and spectators were held in the stadium and assembled spontaneously on the pitch.

-There were reports of possibly as many as four shootings in central Paris, one of which turned into a hostage taking at a popular rock music venue, witnesses said.
+There were reports of possibly as many as four shootings in central Paris, one of which turned into a hostage taking at a popular rock music venue, witnessses said.

-TF1 television said up to 35 people were dead near the football stadium, including two suspected suicide bombers in the attack in the neighbourhood of Saint Denis, north of central Paris.
+TF1 television said up to 35 people were dead near the soccer stadium, including two suspected suicide bombers in the attack in the neighbourhood of Saint Denis, north of central Paris.

 Police helicopters circled the stadium as Hollande was rushed back to the interior ministry to deal with the situation.
-The president's office said he had called an emergency cabinet meeting for 2300 GMT to manage the crisis.
+The president's office said he had called an emergency cabinet meeting for midnight (2300 GMT) to manage the crisis.

 Police confirmed there had been shootings and explosions at the stadium, but not the number of casualties.